 Recommended Reading: 20 Free Tools To Annotate PDF Documents

-It also allows notes in the form of pictures and you can share your notes with anyone through email or via Facebook.
+You can also add notes in the form of pictures and share them with anyone through email or via Facebook.
 You can learn more about Evernote tips here.

-Microsoft OneNote is one for Microsoft office fans.
-With Microsoft OneNote you can view your excel files, powerpoint slides and graphs on your phone.
-To edit the files, open Office Web Apps on your phone browser and you can change text, create tables, make slides and many other functions that Microsoft Word, Microsoft Excel and Microsoft PowerPoint has all in one program.
+Microsoft OneNote is the note-taking app for Microsoft Office fans.
+With Microsoft OneNote, you can view your MS Excel files and Powerpoint slides, and graphs on your phone.
+To edit the files, open Office Web Apps on your phone’s browser and you can change text, create tables, make slides and perform many other functions offered by MS Office.

-You can access all your notes on your mobile devices if you sync them to your Skydrive account.
+With OneNote, you can also access all your notes on your mobile devices if you sync them to your Skydrive account.
 The Microsoft OneNote app is free for both iOS and Android but you’re limited to only 500 notes, after 500 notes you need to purchase the unlimited version for $4.99.

-AudioNote is handy note-taking app that synchronizes audio recording with your note taking.
+AudioNote is a handy note-taking app that synchronizes audio recording with note-taking.
 In other words, the notes you type in by hand match up with the time stamps in the audio recording.
 For example, if you insert the note at minute 2:21, when you press to view the note it will play the recording at that second.

-You can add images too in place of text.
-You can sync AudioNote to Dropbox or iCloud.
+You can add images too in place of text and sync AudioNote to Dropbox or iCloud.
 The free version of AudioNote offers you a maximum of 5 minutes of recording.
-To record longer than 5 minutes you can upgrade AudioNote for $4.99.
+To record longer than 5 minutes you need to upgrade AudioNote for $4.99.

 Awesome Note doubles as a task management app.
-Create folders and change the color, icon and privacy setting for each folder as required.
-For those who like to personalize their notes, they can choose from 48 different fonts to create their notes in as wel as add images or add map locations in the note.
+You can create folders and change the color, icon and privacy settings for each folder as required.
+For those who like to personalize their notes, they can choose from 48 different fonts to create their notes in and add images or map locations in the note.

-Attach alarms with your notes to remind you about the tasks you’ve set.
-The alarm can be set to ring only once or on repeat.
-Sync your notes via Google or your Evernote account, and if you are a user of Samsung Galaxy Note, the app is already pre-installed in your device.
-Outside of that, it is supported only on iOS.
+Awesome Note also offers you to attach alarms with your notes to remind you about the tasks you’ve set.
+Sync your notes via Google or your Evernote account, and if you are a Samsung Galaxy Note, user the app comes pre-installed in your device.
+Apart from that, it is supported only on iOS.